 Although a soft tissue injury may not sound particularly serious, the truth is that they can have big implications for the injured person’s future, affecting their ability to work or live normally.
 It’s in these cases where claiming compensation can be of great help financially and to ensure the best recovery possible.

 Usually, soft tissue injuries refer to a muscle, ligament, tendon or the flesh.
 They are commonly caused through slipping on wet floors at work, where joints and ligaments are sprained and damaged, or a lack of manual handling training, where injuries to the muscles of the back occur through over work and incorrect lifting techniques, or as a result of a laceration.

 Claimants often have soft tissue injuries that cause problems with mobility and independence, whether temporary or permanent.
-In severe cases, such as a serious injury to a ligament, muscles or discs of the spine, claimants may well require surgery.
+In severe cases, such as a serious injury to a ligament, muscles or slipped disc, claimants may well require surgery.